 Why not?
 Simply put, I don’t believe in “cheating”.
 Don’t get me wrong: I eat cookies, and baked goods, and candy, and pizza, and lots of other things of that nature.
-They aren’t a regular part of my diet, but I try to eat something from that list at least once a week.
+I don’t eat them ALL every day, but I try to eat SOMETHING along those lines most days.

 But Kelly, you cry, that IS cheating!
 Those are “junk” foods, “bad” foods, foods to be eaten on “cheat” days!

 Not so, my friends, not to me.
-They may be processed foods, they may contain sugar and wheat and butter, but I refuse to label them in a negative way.
+They may be foods that have gotten a bad rap, but I refuse to label them in a negative way.